🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Photorealistic closeup of a winter wreath that feels seasonal beyond December: a full wreath made of cedar and magnolia leaves with touches of olive branches and eucalyptus, finished with a winter white velvet ribbon (alternate: forest green velvet), hanging on a painted front door; crisp detail of leaves and textures, subtle condensation on the glass sidelight, soft overcast daylight, tight frontal crop

 Wreaths are not just holiday-specific.
-Choose one that feels seasonal but not Santa-adjacent so it can stay up through February.
+Choose one that feels seasonal but not Santa-adjacent so it can stay up through February — these winter wreath ideas are a good starting point.

 • Materials: Cedar, magnolia leaves, olive branches, or eucalyptus last longer and look modern.